 Kids have an increased risk: Children who are younger are probably at the greatest risk when it comes to the toxins we’re talking about in couches.
 First and foremost, they’re smaller and therefore small amounts of a toxin can affect them much more than an adult.
 Second, they often have poor hand-to-mouth habits and a lot of the fibers and dust from these couch components end up in their mouths.
 This is due to the fact that they play more on floor surfaces where dust settles and they often have their hands in their mouths frequently.

-Savvy Rest is my top pick for a non-toxic couch.
+Savvy Rest is one of my favorite toxin free furniture brands.
 They offer a complete set from chairs, to loveseats and couches.

 The interior is made with a natural Talalay latex and is Cradle to Cradle Gold Certified.
 They don’t use any flame retardants in their products either.

 Any wood they use is certified sustainable maple and they include zero-VOC finishes and oil to protect the exterior of your product.